-All groundwater encountered within trenches may be managed within the trench and allowed to infiltrate back into the ground.
-If the groundwater cannot be managed within the trench it must be removed as a special or hazardous waste.
-The Contractor is prohibited from managing groundwater within the trench by discharging it through any existing or new storm sewer.
+Groundwater encountered within trenches may be managed within the trench and allowed to infiltrate back into the ground.
+If the groundwater cannot be managed within the trench, it may be discharged to a sanitary sewer or combined sewer when permitted by the local sewer authority, or it shall be containerized and trucked to an off-site treatment facility as a special waste or hazardous waste.
+The Contractor is prohibited from discharging groundwater within the trench through a storm sewer.
 The Contractor shall install backfill plugs within the area of groundwater contamination.